andrea5972/ML_classification/Classification/README.md

 predictions = clf.predict(X_test)
 print(accuracy_score(y_test, predictions))
 **Evaluate the classifier model**-
-- A persons sex does have an impact on salary
+-  Gender has an impact whether a person will make a salary over 50K
 -       More men make over 50k than women
-- Education does have an impact on salary
+- Education has an impact whether a person will make a salary over 50K
 -       Less education a person has the less likely they will make <50K

 ## Models